-The City of Ferndale provides complimentary curbside leaf pickup to residential streets each fall between mid-October and the beginning of December.
+The City of Ferndale provides complimentary curbside leaf pickup to residential streets each fall between mid-October and the beginning of December (specific dates determined and will be announced at the beginning of each autumn).
 Every street receives pickups according to the schedule below.
 To have your leaves removed, simply rake them to the curb by 7:00 a.m. on the Monday of your scheduled week and DPW will pick up by the end of the week.

 The City of Ferndale performs regular water sampling and testing in accordance with the Michigan Safe Drinking Water Act, and we continue to surpass water quality standards as mandated by the Environmental Protection Agency (EPA) and Michigan Department of Environmental Quality (MDEQ).
 The City provides comprehensive information about lead, chemicals, and other contaminants.
 For more information, see below.

 Surpasses EPA water quality standards, per GLWA testing

 The Great Lakes Water Authority (GLWA) oversees mandatory annual testing of each of their community water suppliers.
 Most recent testing, courtesy of the 2018 Consumers Annual Water Quality Report, shows levels that once again exceed regulation requirements and standards.
 To learn more about lead testing and water safety, view Lead and Your Water Supply: An Informational Guide.

 Not detected in any water supply, per GLWA testing